This gallery will be closing on 20 September 2015 in readiness for our brand new medical galleries which will open in 2019. Read more about our plans.

-The Glimpses of Medical History gallery is well named.
-Here, via a mixture of reconstructions and dioramas, you’ll discover nearly forty vivid 3D snapshots from the history of practical medicine.
+See a mixture of reconstructions and dioramas, depicting forty vivid 3D snapshots from the history of practical medicine.

-You’ll be able to glimpse medical dramas such as the on-board carnage of a warship’s surgery during the age of Nelson, childbirth in a Victorian home and cataract surgery in 11th century Persia.
+You’ll glimpse medical dramas such as the on-board carnage of a warship’s surgery during the age of Nelson, childbirth in a Victorian home and cataract surgery in 11th century Persia.

 From skull trepanning in the Neolithic era to a hospital operating theatre in the late 20th century, the gallery explores the varied and complex relationships between patients and those who treat them.

 Among the broad themes that run through the exhibition are the rise of preventative medicine, the increasing use of technology and the growth of medical specialisms.